rgaidot/faux/README.md

         .container

-All it does is load Faux, Faux's dependencies, and provide a container element.
-Faux will work with this element.
-You can decorate the page with headers, footers, and so forth.
+This loads Faux's dependencies, Faux itself, and provides a container element (`.container`) that Faux will work with.
+You can decorate the page with headers, footers, and so forth if you like.
 You can use multiple containers.
 You can do a lot of things, but for now let's stick with a simple, single container application.

-We'll put all of our Faux code in `application.js`.
+All of our own code that defines the application will go into `application.js`.
+Lets have a look at it.

+**application.js**

 The concept behind Faux is extremely simple.
 When you include `faux.js` in your application, you get a Backbone controller class, `Faux.Controller`.
 You use an instance of `Faux.Controller` to build all of the faux-pages in your application.
-So you start by creating an instance:
+So you start by creating an instance of the controller.
+This code goes in `application.js`:

     magic_controller = new Faux.Controller({
       element_selector: '.container',